This post contains affiliate links. Click here to view my full affiliate policy.

 1. Be easy on yourself.
 Even if you feel like you didn’t achieve a meditative state right away, know that taking the time to practice is getting you closer to that goal.

-1. Keep it light and playful— try different kinds of meditation and see which one floats your boat.
-Everyone is so different so there is no one size fits all.
+1. Keep it light and playful: try different kinds of meditation and see which one floats your boat.
+Everyone is different so there is no one size fits all.
 Having this attitude will make you more likely to follow through with meditation in the future.

 1. Remember Meditation is a long term goal.
 Although some people are able to achieve the meditative state right away, it is often something that takes time to achieve.